conceptcartography/conceptcartography/docs/concepts/transactional-testimonial-injustice.md

   27-40 https: doi.org/10.4324/9781315212043'
 definitions:
-- '"a breach of the order of justice established between the parties to a testimonial transaction [yielding] a systemic pattern of maltreatment of people across an array of different transactions and contexts" ([Wanderer, 2017, p.
-33]).'
+- '"a breach of the order of justice established between the parties to a testimonial transaction yielding a systemic pattern of maltreatment of people across an array of different transactions and contexts" (Wanderer, 2017, p.
+33).'
 examples:
 - description: The widespread maltreatment that results from the sexist prejudices exhibited by Greenleaf
-  year: ''
 relations:
 - type: produces
   target: testimonial injustice